George Hirst scored 111 and 117 not out © Getty Images

 Hirst dominated the partnership, remaining unbeaten on 117 while Rhodes scored 115.
 In the process, Hirst had become only the second Yorkshireman to have scored two centuries in a match, the first being Denton, who had scored 107 and 109 not out against Nottinghamshire at Trent Bridge a shade over two months back.

 “Towards the close the cricket became a little farcical,” wrote The Glasgow Herald.
 With the lead well past 450 Palairet asked his wicketkeeper Martyn to bowl over while he himself kept wickets without putting his pad on.
 As Martyn finished his over, Palairet continued from the other end.
-Frank Phillips also bowled, and the two made merry, reaching to 280 for one in two hours before stumps.
+Frank Phillips also bowled, and the two made merry, reaching to 280 for 1 in two hours before stumps.

 Act Four: The second five-for